MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-visible-property.md

  On pages, you use the **Visible** property to show or hide group, part, field, and action controls.
 You can show or hide the control either statically by setting the property to **true** or **false**, or dynamically by using a Boolean variable or a Boolean field on the page.
 The Boolean field on the page can be either a true/false Boolean or a Boolean expression, such as “Credit Limit > Sales YTD”.

 > [!NOTE]
->  The dynamic options are only possible for group, part and action controls.
+>  The dynamic options are only possible for group, part, and action controls.

  Using a variable for field and action controls requires that the variable be resolved by the [OnInit Trigger](../triggers/devenv-oninit-trigger.md) or [OnOpenPage Trigger](../triggers/devenv-onopenpage-trigger.md).